NOMADIC BACKPACKER

 The person who greets you upon arrival sets the scene.
 A happy receptionist is the 1st priority.

-I have a room with a comfortable bed, fan, and private bathroom.
+I have a room with a comfortable bed, a fan, and a private bathroom.

 Despite the (fake) reviews about the WiFi, it works just fine.
 Each floor has its own router!